imranmd/Web_Fundamentals_Reading_Material/11_Object_Oriented_JS/Object_Protection_Descriptors.md

-# Object Protection in JavaScript: A Comprehensive Guide
+# Object Protection in JavaScript
 ## Introduction to Object Protection

 In JavaScript, object protection is a technique used to prevent accidental or unauthorized modifications to objects.
 When working with complex applications or data structures, it is essential to ensure the integrity and security of the data stored in objects.
 JavaScript provides several ways to protect objects from unwanted changes, deletions, or additions.
 In this tutorial, we will explore various methods of object protection in JavaScript, providing easy-to-understand code snippets and explanations.